Growing Blackberries Indoors

 Blackberry Varieties and Planting

 Another term you might see is “erect dwarf“.
 This is a specially bred variety of the erect variety that will not grow too large.
-This makes them perfect for indoor growing.
+This makes them perfect for indoor growing and is the best choice if you can find one.

 Preparing the Container and Soil

-The quality of the soil is very important as it provides all the nutrients for the plant.
-For flourishing growth, use good quality commercial potting soil that drains well.
-Blackberries have good growth in acidic soil.
+The quality of the soil is also important as it provides all the nutrients for the plant.
+Go with high-quality, well-draining potting soil, most commercial brands will work fine.
+Blackberry plants grow best in slightly acidic soil.
 So, 5.5 to 7.0 is the ideal pH range the soil should be between.
 Choose a soil in this range, or use additives to reach the proper range.

 Sunlight and Location